 Dr. Meyer joined uniQure as Chief Medical Officer in 2013.
-He has more than 13 years of clinical research experience with both biotechnology companies and large pharmas and particular expertise in the development of treatments for rare diseases.Dr.
+He is an experienced biopharma executive with more than 20 years of extensive Clinical Research, Regulatory Affairs, Medical Affairs and Pharmacovigilance background and with profound experience in all phases of pharmaceutical R&D of small molecules, biologics and gene therapy products.
+In addition, he has extensive R&D executive experience with an international track record of successfully building Development units and secures value generation in the transition phase from R&D through Clinical Development and Commercialization.
+Dr. Meyer brings his experience from both biotechnology companies and large pharmas in Scandinavia with particular expertise in the Development of treatments for rare diseases.Dr.
 Meyer joined uniQure from Cardoz AB where he spent three years as Chief Medical Officer.
-From 2006 to 2010, Dr. Meyer held leadership positions in clinical development at Symphogen A/S, where he was Senior Vice President for Medical Affairs and Vice President, Clinical Development.
-Prior to Symphogen, he played an important role in clinical development at Zymenex A/S and spent five years in clinical development at Novo Nordisk A/S. Dr. Meyer received both his M.D. and Ph.D. degrees from the University of Copenhagen, Denmark.
+From 2006 to 2010, Dr. Meyer held leadership positions in Clinical Development at Symphogen A/S, where he was Senior Vice President for Medical Affairs and Vice President, Clinical Development.
+Prior to Symphogen, he played an important role in Clinical Development at Zymenex A/S and spent five years in Clinical Development at Novo Nordisk A/S. Dr. Meyer received both his M.D. and Ph.D. degrees from the University of Copenhagen, Denmark.

 Deya Corzo, MD is best known for her successful leadership of first-in-class product development, worldwide launch and post-launch programs in the orphan diseases and oncology arenas.